tuanlda78202/tuanlda.github.io/_pages/about.md

 Hi!
 I'm Charles 🤗 Senior DS-AI student at Hanoi University of Science and Technology.

 **Research:**
-* Presently, I'm engaged in my graduation thesis, centering on applying class-specific prompts and VLM for task identification, while also integrating cross- and distill attention into the DETR decoder to facilitate class-incremental learning in object detection.
+* Presently, I'm engaged in my graduation thesis on Continual Object Detection.
+My research proposes a novel ["Efficient Continual Detection Transformer"](https://www.linkedin.com/feed/update/urn:li:activity:7209885129920368640/), utilizing pseudo-labeling, knowledge distillation, and LoRA adaptors.
+This approach achieves superior performance with only 3% of trainable parameters on the COCO dataset, addressing Catastrophic Forgetting and optimizing computational efficiency.

-* My past work includes developing Implicit Neural Representations (INRs) for video tasks - reconstruction, compression, and in-painting - and medical image segmentation for MRI, specifically for rectal cancer diagnosis and treatment.
+* My past work includes developing Implicit Neural Representations for video tasks - reconstruction, compression, and in-painting - and medical image segmentation for MRI, specifically for rectal cancer diagnosis and treatment.
 Another research focuses on leveraging Conditional Diffusion Model to achieve ultra-low bitrate compression while maintaining optimal realism.
   * A key achievement is my state-of-the-art paper, 3DNeRV, which enhances video reconstruction and compression, now advancing to phase 2 in AAAI 2024. (🎉 Update: 28/09/2023)

 **Community:**